xmonader/letsbuildacompiler-pretty/src/tutor02_expressionparsing.md

   it's done as a second pass to the compiler.
 The  output code is  written  to  disk,  and  then  the  optimizer  reads  and processes the disk file again.
-As a matter of fact,  you can see that the optimizer could  even be a separate PROGRAM from the compiler proper.
+As a matter of fact,  you can see that the optimizer could  even be a separate _program_ from the compiler proper.
 Since the optimizer only  looks  at the code through a  small  "window"  of  instructions  (hence the name), a better implementation would be to simply buffer up a